DeepRegNet/DeepReg/docs/CONTRIBUTING.md

 - [Prettier](https://prettier.io/) to format markdown files.

 Pre-commit is installed during the package installation via `pip install -e .`.
-To activate pre-commit, run `pre-commit install` under the root of this repository `DeepReg/`.
+To activate pre-commit, make sure the git is installed (`sudo apt install git` for linux) and run `pre-commit install` under the root of this repository `DeepReg/`.

 Optionally, use `git commit --no-verify -m "This is a commit message placeholder."` to skip pre-commit, and use `pre-commit run --all-files` to format files before pull